 • Rotate your pans halfway through baking.

-• Use a cookie scoop to evenly portion out batter.
+• Use a cookie scoop to evenly portion out batter for your cupcakes.

 3. Dry and Crumbly Texture